 The VAT account is the link - the audit trail - between the business records and the VAT return.
 The information required to be held in the VAT account must be kept digitally (the regulations refer to this as the “electronic account”), and the information in that electronic account will be used by functional compatible software to calculate and fill in the VAT return.

-To show the link between the output tax in the records and the output tax on the return, the business must have a record of:
+To show the link between the output tax in the records and the output tax on the return, the business must have a digital record of:

 To show the link between the input tax in the accounting records and the input tax on the VAT return the business must have a record of: